 En route back to the hotel, you will go via Khao Na Yak pier where you will be able to enjoy the sweeping grasslands that are present there.
-This route will eventually lead to what is regarded as one of the most beautiful beaches in Thailand.
+This route will eventually lead to what is regarded as one of the most beautiful beaches in Thailand before returning to the hotel, where dinner will be served this evening.